-The following sections provide details about generating encryption keys and a CSR and importing a third-party certificate.
+The following sections provide details about generating encryption keys and a CSR and importing a third-party certificate to the Email module.

 Generating encryption keys and a CSR

 The process for generating encryption keys and a CSR involves the use of the OpenSSL tool, which is available with your installation of TRITON AP-EMAIL.